JetBrains/kotlin-web-site/pages/docs/reference/collection-write.md

 ## Adding elements

 To add a single element to a list or a set, use the `add()` function.
-The specified object is attached to the end of the collection.
+The specified object is appended to the end of the collection.

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">